beth

 Wilma A. Bainbridge, Elizabeth H. Hall, Chris I. Baker

-We find representations of memory content during recall show key differences from encoding in granularity of detail & spatial distribution.
-We found that peak encoding & recall similarity is anterior to encoding peaks.
+We found that representations of memory content during recall show key differences from encoding in granularity of detail & spatial distribution.
+We also replicated the finding that brain regions involved in scene memory are interior to those involved in scene perception.
+See this article from Quanta for more on this idea!

 frontiers Eye Movements in Real-World Scene Photographs: General Characteristics and Effects of Viewing Task